The Origin Story of คำผวน

 Try It Yourself

 The best way to understand คำผวน is to do it.
-Type a Thai word or phrase into the tool and watch (and hear) the consonants swap in real time.
+Type a Thai word or phrase into the tool and watch (and hear) the rimes swap in real time.

 Open the Kham Phuan Tool →